microsoftgraph/msgraph-sdk-powershell/src/Search/beta/docs/Microsoft.Graph.Beta.Search.md

 Create new navigation property to operations for external

 ### [New-MgBetaExternalIndustryDataConnector](New-MgBetaExternalIndustryDataConnector.md)
-Create a new azureDataLakeConnector object.
+Create a new industryDataConnector object.
 This API is available in the following national cloud deployments.

 ### [New-MgBetaExternalIndustryDataInboundFlow](New-MgBetaExternalIndustryDataInboundFlow.md)